-The main library "Arivulagam" at CMS College Science and Commerce has been automated using the Lips iNet 5.1v Library Information Processing System, developed by Dolphin Software Solutions.
-The system integrates key modules such as Lips Main, Lips OPAC, and E-Gate Register, offering essential functionalities for user entry/exit, book circulation control, report generation, and online access to library resources through OPAC.
-The college also has separate departmental libraries, with the digital library providing access to e-resources across Arts, Science, and other subjects via subscriptions to Inflibnet Nlist and Delnet databases.
+The main Library "Arivulagam" in CMS College of Science and Commerce is automated using an integrated Lips iNet 5.1v, Library Information Processing system by Dolphin Software Solutions.
+The Library Management Software consists of the following main modules such as Lips Main, Lips OPAC and E-Gate Register.
+The software provides user's e- gate Entry In and Out, Book Circulation Control, Report Generation, Open Access Catalogue facility (OPAC) to access to the libraries and the resources within.
+In addition there are separate departmental libraries that are also available.
+The digital library facilitated access to common digital resources for Arts and Science and other subjects through subscription of Inflibnet Nlist and Delnet online e- resources databases.